Colon Cancer Surgery

-Once you have been treated for polyps, colorectal cancer or its precursors, you must remain vigilant.
+Once you have been treated for polyps, colon cancer or its precursors, you must remain vigilant.

-Your doctor will want to use blood tests, as well as other screening tests described above, to watch for any reoccurrence, suspicious areas or warning signs of any additional cancer.
+Your doctor will want to use blood tests, as well as other colon cancer screening tests described above, to watch for any reoccurrence, suspicious areas or warning signs of any additional cancer.